Krafty-Sprouts-Media-LLC/smart-external-link-manager/README.md

 Yes, you can exclude links by adding the `no-external` CSS class or by adding domains to the exclusion list.

 ### Does it work with caching plugins?
-Yes, the plugin processes links server-side before content is cached, so it works with all caching plugins.
+Yes!
+The plugin offers two processing modes:
+- **Server-Side (PHP)**: Processes links before content is cached (recommended for SEO)
+- **Client-Side (JavaScript)**: Processes links after page load, perfect for heavily cached sites

+You can choose the mode that works best for your setup.

 ## Support